-- 2.11 Neighbourhood Plans are required to be in general conformity with adopted strategic local policies.2 In the case of Sheffield City Council, the relevant adopted Local Plan consists of the Sheffield Core Strategy, adopted in March 2009. - 2.12 The emerging Local Plan will replace both the Core Strategy and the older saved policies.
+- 2.11 Neighbourhood Plans are required to be in general conformity with adopted strategic local policies.3 In the case of Sheffield City Council, the relevant adopted Local Plan consists of the Sheffield Core Strategy, adopted in March 2009. - 2.12 The emerging Local Plan will replace both the Core Strategy and the older saved policies.
 Regulation 19 consultation took place in early 2023, with the 'Sheffield Plan: Our City, Our Future' Publication (Pre-Submission) Draft consisting of 'Part 1: Vision, Spatial Strategy, Sub-Area Policies, and Site Allocations' and 'Part 2: Development Management Policies and Implementation.
-The emerging plan looks to run to 2039. - 2.13 A detailed breakdown of the Local Plan policies relevant to housing need is provided in Appendix B. Here, it is worth summarising the most important points of the emerging Local Plan: - Emerging Local Plan Policy SP1 identifies an overall housing target of 2,090 homes per year for the local authority area between 2022 and 2039; - In Policy SP2 the settlements of Chapeltown and High Green are designated as a Principal Town (combined).
-The rest of the NA is located within the northeast Sheffield sub-area, with Whitley identified in SA9 as a 'Smaller Village'.
+The emerging plan looks to run to 2039.
+The Draft Plan was submitted to Government for examination in October 2023. - 2.13 A detailed breakdown of the Local Plan policies relevant to housing need is provided in Appendix B. Here, it is worth summarising the most important points of the emerging Local Plan: - Emerging Local Plan Policy SP1 identifies an overall housing target of 2,090 homes per year for the local authority area between 2022 and 2039;